trainerday/react-native-ant-plus/README.md

 - `eventFlags` - `string` - Informational flags about the event.
 - `estTimestamp` - `number` - The estimated timestamp of when this event was triggered.
 Useful for correlating multiple events and determining when data was sent for more accurate data records.

-CalculatedRrInterval - subscription
+CalculatedRrInterval - event
 - `rrInterval` - `number` - Current R-R interval, calculated by the plugin.
 Units: ms. Invalid if value is negative.
 - `rrFlag` - `string` - Indicates how the RR interval was calculated.

-HeartRateData - subscription
+HeartRateData - event
 - `heartRate` - `number` - Current heart rate valid for display, computed by sensor.
 Units: BPM.
 - `heartBeatCount` - `number` - Heart beat count.
 Units: beats.
 Rollover: Every ~9 quintillion beats.
 - `heartBeatEventTime` - `number` - Sensor reported time counter value of last distance or speed computation (up to 1/1024s accuracy).
 Units: s.
 Rollover: Every ~9 quadrillion s.
 - `dataState` - `number` - The state of the data.
 If stale, app should indicate to the user that the device is not active. @since 2.1.7; supported on Plugin Service 2.2.8+.
 Earlier versions of the service will only send LIVE_DATA flag.

-Page4AddtData - subscription
+Page4AddtData - event
 - `manufacturerSpecificByte` - `number` - Defined by manufacturer.
 Receivers do not need to interpret this byte.
 Units: Defined by manufacturer.
 - `previousHeartBeatEventTime` - `number` - The time of the previous valid heart beat event (up to 1/1024s resolution).
 Units: s.
 Rollover: Every ~9 quadrillion s.

-CumulativeOperatingTime - subscription
+CumulativeOperatingTime - event
 - `cumulativeOperatingTime` - `number` - The cumulative operating time since the battery was inserted.
 Units: seconds (w/ 2s resolution).
 Rollover: Every 33554430s seconds (w/ 2s resolution) (388 days).

-ManufacturerAndSerial - subscription
+ManufacturerAndSerial - event
 - `manufacturerID` - `number` - ANT+ Alliance managed manufacturer identifier.
 - `serialNumber` - `number` - This is the upper 16 bits of a 32 bit serial number.

-VersionAndModel - subscription
+VersionAndModel - event
 - `hardwareVersion` - `number` - Manufacturer defined.
 - `softwareVersion` - `number` - Manufacturer defined.
 - `modelNumber` - `number` - Manufacturer defined.

-Rssi - subscription
+Rssi - event
 - `rssi` - `number` - rssi signal.

 **Example**